 23. I am a student.
-Can the University move me from my class or residence hall room before an investigation and any associated hearing concludes?
+Can the University move me from my class or residence hall room before an investigation concludes?

-The University may move you to another residence hall or move you to a different clsass section until the matter is resolved.
-Under limited circumstances, the University may suspend a Respondent or limit their access to certain University buildings during a prohibited conduct investigation or hearing.
-Every effort is made to provide interim accommodations or protective measures in a way that minimize the burden on all parties involved.
+The University may move you to another residence hall during a prohibited conduct investigation.
+Under limited circumstances, the University may suspend Respondents or limit their access to certain University buildings during a prohibited conduct investigation.
+Every effort is made to provide interim accommodations or protective measures in a way that minimize the burden on the individuals involved.